 An ancillary purpose is to support the teaching, research, and clinical practice needs of the other health science schools including the Colleges of Veterinary Medicine and Nursing, special programs offered in the College of Human Medicine (CHM), and in those departments with which the College has collaborative or joint programs.
 These include but are not limited to the Center for Ethics and Humanities in the Life Sciences, Public Health, Psychiatry, and Anatomy and Radiology,and many of the basic Biomedical sciences (see the Biological/Biomedical Sciences policy).
 Parts of the collection are also heavily used by undergraduates, graduate students, and faculty/staff from allied health and other disciplines.

 History of the Collection/Existing Strengths and Weaknesses

 The students and faculty on the main campus utilize the medical collection of the Main Library.
 The collection originated when the Veterinary College was established in the early 1900's and expanded with the addition of the Schools of Medical Technology and Nursing.
 A major impetus was the first CHM entering class (1966 - two-year program) followed in 1969 by the establishment of the College of Osteopathic Medicine and a full four-year CHM program in 1971.
 The Land Grant philosophy has driven the direction of MSU's innovative medical curriculum which was designed to meet the State's unmet needs with an approach different from that of Michigan's two existing medical schools.

-Primary care is the major focus of both colleges of medicine and therefore collection efforts are most intensive in the areas of internal medicine, family medicine, pediatrics and obstetrics and gynecology.
+Primary care has traditionally been a major focus of both colleges of medicine, and collection efforts are most intensive in the areas of internal medicine, family medicine, pediatrics and obstetrics and gynecology.
 The biopsychosocial concept of medicine is also of major consideration so the social and behavioral sciences also constitute a major cornerstone of the collection.
 The entire university and community are viewed as a resource and laboratory by the faculty and students.

 The residency and fellowship programs are similarly focused.
 Residencies are supported in internal medicine, general surgery, pediatrics, physical and rehabilitation medicine, and psychiatry.
 Fellowships are offered in cardiology,child and adolescent psychiatry, endocrinology, hematology/oncology,infectious disease, interventional cardiology, and neonatology.